JoshLoecker/MAPT/README.md

 The `results` folder does not need to exist, but it can if you would like.
 If it does not exist, It will be created by Singularity/Docker when starting the container
 ### <ins>Singularty</ins>
 1. If you are working on a cluster, Singularity may already be installed; this is the case with SciNet.
 If Singularity is not installed, follow the instructions: [Install Singularity](https://singularity.lbl.gov/install-linux)
-2. Pull the container by executing the following command in a terminal window:<br>
+2a.
+If you would like to pull the CPU version of the pipeline, executing the following command in a terminal window:<br>
+	`singularity pull docker://joshloecker/pipeline_cpu:latest`
+2b.
+The GPU version of the pipeline can be obtained by executing this command in a terminal window:<br>
-	`singularity pull docker://joshloecker/pipeline:latest`
+	`singularity pull docker://joshloecker/pipeline_gpu:latest`

-	a) This will begin downloading the Docker container and converting it to a Singularity container
-4. To run the container, execute the following command:
+3. To run the container, execute the following command:
     ```
     singularity run \
     --bind /path/to/results/:/results/ \